 Evidence

-TheHorseCourse is held up as an exemplar in it’s approach to evidencing the outcomes of it’s work.
+TheHorseCourse is held up as an exemplar in its approach to evidencing the outcomes of its work.

 A recent report published by NPC & CLINKS and peer reviewed by CSAAP (the academic panel at the Ministry of Justice) showed a 27 % point reduction in reoffending (where 10% is large).

-A study by Bournemouth University is tracking the outcomes for our young people post-course at 2 months and 12 months and early results show that 80%+:
+A study by Bournemouth University is tracking the outcomes for our young people post-course at 2 months and 12 months and results show that 80%+:

 are less anxious (with 33% average improvement)

-have reduced problem behaviours,
+have reduced problem behaviours

 improved attendance/engagement at school